 Financial liabilities classified as fair value through profit and loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as fair value through profit and loss.
 Financial liabilities are classified as held for trading if they are acquired for the purpose of selling in the near term.
 Gains or losses on liabilities held for trading are recognized in the statements of operations.
-The Company has not designated any financial liabilities as fair value through profit and loss that would not otherwise meet the definition of fair value through profit and loss upon initial recognition.
+The Company has not designated any financial liabilities as fair value through profit and loss upon initial recognition.
 Bank indebtedness, securities sold short and derivative financial instruments are classified as held for trading and recognized at fair value.